ArashAh/version_control_workshop/part-4.md

     git switch collab-br2
     git merge main
     ```
-    - Resolve conflicts in `demo.txt` and save the file.
+    - Resolve conflicts in `demo.txt` and save the file
    ❓ Is it a good practice to merge from main to your branch before pull request?
 Why?
 19. **Commit and push:**
       - Add and commit: